weaselkeeper/hamstuff/README.md

 #	02111-1307, USA.
 #

+# Scripts I've written for Ham radio tasks.

-# Simple calculator for moxon antenna construction
+#Moxon:  Simple calculator for moxon antenna construction (not finished)
+#Pathcalc:  Parabolic antenna calcs.

 #Comments, bug notices, feature lists are welcome at
 #weaselkeeper@gmail.com, please direct flames to /dev/null, I will...

 # I have recently began experimenting with graphical programming in python,
-# as part of that, I am reimplementing pathcalc.tcl in python, pathcalc.py is
+# as part of that, I will be reimplementing pathcalc.tcl in python
-# using tkinter, and Wxpathcalc.py  is using wxWindows.
-Neither rewrite is
-# functional at this time, but I am learning as I go.